 Fontainbleu real estate guide & listings for sale

-Fontainbleu is an extremely good part of Windsor for driving.
-It is very convenient to access a place to park, and many real estate listings are a reasonably short car ride from the closest highway.
-On the other hand, commuting by public transit is difficult in Fontainbleu.
-Nonetheless, house owners benefit from a few bus lines, and bus stops are not very far away from most residences.
-Walking is not especially feasible for home buyers in Fontainbleu as few common errands can be run without having to use a car.
+Driving is a great medium of transportation in this area.
+It is very easy to find a place to park, and it is a reasonably short car ride to the closest highway from anywhere in this area.
+In contrast, the public transit network in Fontainbleu is rather poor.
+Thankfully, there are a few bus lines, and bus stops are not very far away from most houses.
+It is sometimes challenging for pedestrians to get around in Fontainbleu since few day-to-day errands can be run without needing to resort to a vehicle.

 About 40% of homes in Fontainbleu were constructed in the 1960s and 1970s, while most of the remaining buildings were constructed pre-1960 and in the 1990s.
 The substantial proportion of single detached homes in the housing stock of this neighbourhood is an important part of its character.
 Homeowners occupy about 70% of the properties in the neighbourhood and 30% are rented.
 This part of Windsor offers mainly two bedroom and three bedroom homes.